 I sell this wood only in whole flitches - the amount of wood in each flitch is variable.
 Some flitches are very large and capable of making many soundboards; others are small with enough wood to make soundboards for only a few instruments.
 Some flitches could only be used for clavichord, guitar or lute soundboards because of the small number of full-length boards in the flitch.
 Because each flitch comes from the same tree and even the same part of the tree, all of the wood in a soundboard made from a single flitch is the same grain, colour and texture and so makes a beautiful-looking, as well as a beautiful-sounding soundboard.

 This soundboard wood was bought in 1976 when it was already about 5 years old.
-So it is now over 45 years old.
+So it is therefore now over 45 years old.
 It was air dried (definitely NOT artificially kiln dried using steam), and has been stored in a cool, dry storage area ever since then.
 The Italian merchant from whom I bought the wood in 1976 told me recently that such fine soundboard wood has never since passed through his warehouse!
 Nonetheless it comes from real spruce trees which can, of course, have defects.
-So some flitches have a number of pitch pockets, and some have knots from branches.
+So some flitches have a number of the usual pitch pockets characteristic of European spruce, and some have knots from branches.
 There is also some water staining in some flitches that must have happened just after felling which I could not detect when I selected the sixteenths for cutting into planks.
-I have tried to indicate when flitches have defects such as these and have often included only the clean usable wood in the calculation of the usable length of the flitch and the width of the planks in order to calculate the area.
+I have tried to indicate when flitches have defects such as these, and have often included only the clean usable wood in the calculation of the usable length of the flitch and the width of the planks in order to calculate the area.